-Air Fryer Salmon – Juicy, flaky, and deliciously flavored Salmon fillets cooked in the Air Fryer!
+Juicy, flaky, and deliciously flavored salmon fillets cooked in the air fryer!
 This easy Keto-friendly seafood recipe is the perfect choice anytime you want a fabulous, low carb dinner.

-Topped with butter, garlic, and herbs, Air Fryer Salmon takes just minutes to make, and it’s a healthy way to make your favorite salmon recipe.
-Packed with protein, Omega-3s, and potassium, you can make a healthy meal as easy and as delicious as possible with this Air Fryer baked salmon.
+Topped with butter, garlic, and herbs, Air Fryer Salmon takes just minutes to make, and it’s a healthy way to make a delicious and nutritious dinner.
+Packed with protein, Omega-3s, and potassium, you can make this simple dinner idea and feel good about eating it!

 An easy, quick, and flavorful seafood dinner is just 10 minutes away.
 This garlicky, lemony, and buttery salmon requires minimal ingredients, and cleanup is a snap thanks to the Air Fryer!
 I hope you have one.
 If not, get one, asap. 🥘